 Fake vs Real

-Written by Jamie on 2nd December 2016
+Written by Gavin on 2nd December 2016

 As the festive shopping frenzy continues and Facebook continues to be one of the UK’s fastest-growing market places, Rhondda Cynon Taf Trading Standards are urging shoppers to be aware.

 In the difficult economic climate, money is tight for many and we all love a bargain, but sometimes you end up wasting money on an item that is not the real article, and can even be dangerous

 Millions of low-quality counterfeit products flood the country in time for Christmas, particularly in markets, car boot sales and online.

 Criminals will deliberately copy well-known brands – sometimes even charging a similar price – but beware; these fakes can pose a serious risk to consumers’ safety.